 There had been countless occasions when my grey matter had proved sluggish and neurons had taken their sweet old time to shift but the baby clinic faux pas should have been my warning sign.
 What sort of mother doesn’t remember her child’s date of birth?!
 Especially when the birth happened so recently.

-Well, I can tell you that smirk of mine froze my face when I caught myself staring helplessly at the flat screen, unable to recall what it was I actually used to do here.
+Well, I can tell you that smirk of mine froze my face when I caught myself staring helplessly at the flat screen at my old desk, unable to recall what it was I actually used to do here.
 Someone asks me a perfectly reasonable work-related question.
 I nod vigorously while inwardly I am willing the brain to decode the meaning of a perfectly ordinary range of words arranged in a logical order.
 A demented grin is the best I can do for now.

 By mid-morning I try to think of ways to keep my lids off of my eyes.
 All I can think of is sleep.
 If I do allow a little indiscretion and slip into a micro kip, images of Little Princess, Peppa Pig and Mr Men flit behind my closed eyes.